 On our first night at our hotel, we were eating at the campfire around 300 metres or 300 yards away from our tents (our hotel room).
 It was pitched dark all around us, except for the campfire and a few lights lighting the paths to and from the campfire.
 After dinner, the kids went back to our tents, and a little while later, I felt tired and did so too.
 My husband stayed behind, chatting with other guests.

-On my way back to my tent, I literally stumbled upon an animal standing outside it.
-It was so dark that initially I couldn’t see what it was, but thought it was likely a deer.
+As I rounded the corner and grew closer to my tent, I could see a large animal seemingly grazing in front of it.
+It was so dark that initially I couldn’t see what it was, but thought it was likely one of the large species of deer, a Blue Bull deer, from nearby Ranthambore National Park.
 As I got closer, I startled the animal and it ran away.
-However, after a few more steps to my tent, I heard rustling behind me.
-I turned around and my flashlight found it.
+I took a few more steps to my tent and stopped.
+I heard rustling behind me.
+I turned around and searched for what was causing the sound.
+Finally, my flashlight found it.
 In horror, I realized that it was a tiger.

 The tent flap, the “door” to the tent, was zippered all the way from top to bottom.
 I screamed to my children to open the door, that there was a tiger, but nothing happened.
 With my flashlight blinding the tiger, I eventually managed to unzip the flap of the tent and jump in.
-Eventually, the tiger crept away behind my tent into the darkness.
+It felt like it took forever…but most likely less than a minute passed.
+The tiger never moved.
+It just stared at me.
+From the “safety” of my tent, I watched the tiger creep away behind my tent into the darkness.

 My husband was still at the campfire, the direction in which the tiger was going.
 My two sons were alone in the tent next to me and I had no idea what they heard or what they were going to do.
 There was no phone in my tent to call the front desk and warn the hotel employees or the other guests.
 I couldn’t leave my tent – I had no idea where the tiger actually was.